andremarcondesteixeira/Posterr/README.md

-# Posterr - André Teixeira's Full Stack Technical Evaluation
+# Posterr

+This is a simple Twitter like feed.

+Users can create posts and repost posts once.
+A maximum publication size and a maximum allowed amount of daily publications can be configured.

-For this evaluation, I've integrated principles from Clean Architecture and common design patterns associated with Domain Driven Design.
+In this project, I've integrated principles from Clean Architecture and common design patterns associated with Domain Driven Design.

-I'll start by developing the Core Domain layer (equivalent to the Entities layer in Clean Architecture) using Test-Driven Development (TDD), and then move on to implementing the outer layers.

-Throughout the process, I'll be adding comments within the codebase to shed light on my decision-making process.

-To kick things off, I began by mapping out the functional requirements and outlining domain entities, setting a solid foundation for development.

 ## Domain Entities (Back End)